poblabs/weewx-belchertown/README.md

 5) Browse to your website to see the skin.
 It may be in the belchertown subdirectory.

-## Customizing About Page and Records Page
+## Creating About Page and Records Page

 The About Page and Records Page offer some areas for custom HTML to be run.
 To edit these pages, go to the `skins/Belchertown` folder.
 In version 0.6+ you need to create these files if you are installing the skin for the first time.
 This is due to the fact that upgrades were previously deleting these files and re-creating them.
 Manually creating them makes sure they're not deleted on upgrades.